rskottap/airoot/src/airoot/audio/AudioToText.md

 ```
 audiototext <sample_audio.wav> --output sample.txt
 ```
-Optionally write output text to file.
+- Optionally write output text to file.
 If not given, prints to stdout.

-Also supports piping in audio data and piping out the text to/from upstream/downstream processes.
+- Also supports piping in audio data and piping out the text to/from upstream/downstream processes.

+Can use together with audiogen to generate sample audio in different languages and transcribe/translate it back:
 ```
-audiototext <sample_audio.wav> >> sample.txt
+audiogen "Hi, How are you doing?" | audiototext
 ```

 ### Examples
-- English and Korean clips asking the time:
+English and Korean clips asking the time:

 ![English](../../../include/english-time.wav)